Rubyfi/jekyll-uno-landingpage/README.md

 * Add CV panel.
 * Move socials to yaml file in data folder.
 This will allow ordering the social links.
+* Unify project data to one file.
+This will allow ordering of the projects list.

 ---